Muhlenberg College

 Additional Information

 In the Wood Dining Commons, nuts and peanut butter are maintained in a separate area near the bread station.
 Desserts containing nuts are served in the lower right hand corner of the bakery hutch.
-Individual packages of peanut butter is available at the gluten free pantry.
+Individual packages of peanut butter are available at the gluten free pantry.
 All desserts may come in contact with nuts in our bake shop.

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.